 Summer in the Philippines can be brutal, especially for those who take public transportation every day.
-The Metro Manila heat index reached 40 degrees Celcius recently, according to PAGASA.
-Though the heat index only represents how hot it feels and not the actual temperature, 40 degrees is in the “extreme caution” level, the state weather bureau says.
-It can cause heat cramps, exhaustion, or with continued exposure to such temperatures — heat stroke.
+The temperature can sometimes reach “extreme caution” levels, which can cause heat cramps, exhaustion, or with continued exposure to such temperatures — heat stroke.

 As such, it’s essential to keep yourself fresh and comfortable when you go outside.
-But how do you do this when you’re cramped in a jeep or a shuttle with a busted air conditioner?
+But how to stay fresh while traveling when you’re cramped in a jeep or a shuttle with a busted air conditioner?

 Take the Plunge

 It’s also annoying when you spend minutes or even hours on your makeup only to have it melt in the heat or get ruined by your perspiration.
 Bring a minimal version of your kit with you to keep you looking fresh throughout the day.

 Hydrate, Hydrate, and Hydrate

 With all the water leaving your system as you sweat, it’s important to stay hydrated.
 Prolonged dehydration can leave you feeling exhausted even before you get to your destination.
 You should always bring a small jug of water with you before you leave the house.
 Take a few sips on the ride to work.

 Keep it Light